Flixbox/starwars-db/README.md

 If you just deployed this to a cloud service (like Vercel) and it's not working, this is because the cloud service shares IPs with many deployed services.
 Use the webapp locally or deploy it to a cloud service that provides a dedicated IP.

+## Tried & Failed

+- Using HAR files to mock the API responses - Impossible due to SSR
+- Cloud deployment - API is harshly rate limited & IP is shared with other services

 ## AI disclosure

 This project is mostly written by hand, with some assistance from AI.